Have you ever wondered if you have food sensitivities to foods you eat everyday?

 - Turnaround: Once I mailed my test, it look about one week for my results to get to the lab, and then only 2-3 days to get my results.

 - Value: I highly recommend this test to anyone who is struggling with what to eat and what not to eat to feel their best.
 If you already have a good feel for what you tolerate and what you don’t (like me), I still found a lot of value in doing a test like this to help me expand my understanding of my own body.

 Food Sensitivity Testing Controversy

 There is some speculation about the accuracy and even usage of food sensitivity testing.
 While I don’t have the background to speak to those accounts, I did find the testing pretty spot-on for some of my own food sensitivities.
-However, I recommend using your results as a starting point to guide your food sensitivity experimentation, and not a hard and fast rule of what to and not to eat.
+However, I recommend using your results as a starting point to help pinpoint and guide your food sensitivity experimentation, and not a hard and fast rule of what to and not to eat.
 Personally, I would never avoid a food a test told me I was sensitive to if I couldn’t also confirm it by observing my body and the way I feel consuming that food.

 It’s also important to note that anytime you are eliminating foods from your test, you must make sure you are still getting adequate calories.
 The more you limit your diet, the harder it is to actually reach your body’s calorie and nutrition needs, and that can cause further issues.

 Make 2018 The Year You Elevate Your Health

 By combining food sensitivity testing to zero in the best and worst foods for your body, and by using hair analysis to tune into what supplements can best support your body’s mineral balance, you can make big changes to your health quickly.